 1. Filing of Appeal.
-A decision and or a sanction reached may be appealed by the Respondent or Grievant within three (3) school days of the notice of the decision.
-Such appeals shall be in writing and shall be delivered to the Associate VPSL or designee.
+A decision and/or a sanction reached may be appealed by the Respondent or Grievant within 48 hours of the notice of the decision.
+Such appeals shall be in writing and shall be delivered to the Student Conduct Hearing Officer or designee via instructions on the Student Code of Conduct Outcome Letter.